 Examine the follow-up process for completed work orders to ensure that the individual who submitted the order has an opportunity to verify that the reported issue has been completed.
 SHORE Log: 1171-2020

 Subcommittees?
-Sanitary products subcommittee: Christine Rener, Alex Hicks, Krista Benson, Jina Lee Power access committee: Jason Herlands, Kelly Margot, Laura Strolk
+Sanitary products subcommittee: Christine Rener, Alex Hicks, Krista Benson, Jina Lee Power access committee: Jason Herlands, Kelly Margot, Laura Stroik

 Review standing charges Robert Talbert will be attending our October meeting regarding best practices in developing classroom furniture and learning environments.
 Hannah will also see if Chief DeHaan can attend either in October or later.